 "I wanna just explore art.
 That is my mission in life."

-"They basically had their mind set on everything after fiddling around with a prototype, so there wasn't much I could do except hang around sometimes and cook nutrient-rich food – I can't survive on tofu and fish sticks.
-Obviously that must've done something, because after hearing my song "Daisuke" they decided to put me in the game.
-And it was real honourable like, because Beard is the coolest character, I think.
+"They basically had their mind set on everything after fiddling around with a prototype, so there wasn't much I could do except hang around sometimes and cook nutrient-rich food—I can't survive on tofu and fish sticks.
+Obviously, that must've done something, because after hearing my song "Daisuke," they decided to put me in the game.
+And it was real honorable, like, because Beard is the coolest character, I think.
 He's the only ray of 'hope' for (the original game's protagonist) Jacket."

 Article continues after the video below

 "The cover was supposed to fill in the blanks that come from the obvious abstraction of 8bit-ish graphics.
 Just like back in the old days.
 Strider on the Mega Drive has a real Aryan-looking dude on the cover.
 Like he's Lawrence of Arabia.
 It's super cheesy, and he's waving his sword in an awful pose.
 But in the game he looks like some manga dude, onion-shaped brown hair blowing in the wind, and drawing his sword faster than any Kurosawa samurai could ever dream of.
 I find that kinda stuff interesting.
 It creates a dissonance in the player.

 "So I actually tried to do the characters the total opposite of how I saw them in the game.
 And be as generic as I could with the posing, like they did back in the 1980s (which is when the game's set).
 I also figured nobody would try to copy the style in his or her own fan art if I did it this way.
 Obviously, it would suck if everybody tried to copy the cover, and not follow their own visions.
 Nobody wants to copy the cheesy white guy on the Strider cover.
 You wanna draw manga-hero Strider, being bad ass."